Flexible Laryngoscopy

 Duration:

-The procedure is typically brief and usually lasts only a few minutes.
+The procedure is typically brief, lasting only a few minutes.

 After the Procedure: